Phase-Aware Mixture of Experts for Agentic Reinforcement Learning: Method

 based on relative trajectory rankings within each group.
 The selected expert is updated via the clipped surrogate objective:

 where $\rho_t = \pi_{\text{exp}}^{k^*}(a_t|s_t) / \pi_{\text{exp, old}}^{k^*}(a_t|s_t)$ is the importance sampling ratio and $\epsilon=0.2$ is the clipping threshold.

 \textbf{Router Optimization.} The router is trained jointly with the experts through the same RL objective.
 Specifically, the router parameters $\theta_r$ receive gradients from the policy loss of the selected expert.
-Since expert selection is deterministic ($k^* = \arg\max_k p_t^k$), we use the straight-through estimator~\cite{bengio2013estimating} to propagate gradients: the forward pass uses hard expert selection, while the backward pass computes gradients with respect to $p_t$ as if the selection were soft.
-This allows the router to learn which expert assignments lead to higher group-relative advantages.
+Since expert selection is deterministic ($k^* = \arg\max_k p_t^k$), we use REINFORCE~\cite{williams1992simple} to optimize the router's discrete expert selection, while the straight-through estimator~\cite{bengio2013estimating} is applied only to the switching indicator in the consistency penalty.
+We compare this design against the Gumbel-Softmax alternative in Appendix~\ref{app:gradient_estimator}.

 \textbf{Generalization to Other Algorithms.} PA-MoE can also be applied to other RL policy-gradient methods by substituting the appropriate advantage computation and policy objective.
 For PPO, we use the standard generalized advantage estimator (GAE)~\cite{schulman2016gae} with a shared critic network.
 For GRPO, we employ group-relative policy optimization with ranking-based advantages.
 For RLOO, we use leave-one-out baseline estimation.
 The router-expert interaction mechanism remains identical across all instantiations.
+Compatibility considerations specific to PPO's shared critic and to RLOO's leave-one-out advantage estimation are discussed in Appendix~\ref{app:task_regression}.

 \textbf{Regularization.} To prevent degenerate solutions, we employ two regularization terms.
 The diversity loss enforces minimum separation between expert policies:

 with margin $\tau_{\text{div}}=0.1$.
 To avoid the computational cost of $K(K-1)$ forward passes, we compute $\mathcal{L}_{\text{div}}$ periodically (every 100 training steps) using cached action distributions from recent trajectories.
 Specifically, we maintain a buffer of the most recent 1,000 state-action pairs per expert; at each diversity update, we sample 64 states and compute KL divergences using the cached logits with current expert parameters.
 During diversity loss computation, gradients flow only to expert parameters while the router remains detached.